what you need to know before starting your own fashion label | read | i-D

-Especially if you consider that finding a showroom, contacting buyers and choosing the right retail location aren't topics often discussed in fashion school.
+Especially if you consider that finding a showroom, contacting buyers, and choosing the right retail location are not topics that are often discussed in fashion school.
 To help young designers navigate these real-world complexities, 1 Granary hosted a series of talks at Sarabande: The Lee Alexander McQueen Foundation.
 Last week, they invited the founder of Paris-based showroom Not Summer, who shared his insight into the life of a buyer.

 Starting a brand straight out of fashion school can feel like jumping into a very expensive and totally unknown world.
-In the main fashion capitals, the pace of production and the consumption of images, ideas and clothes is ever-accelerating, which leaves little space to stop and think.
-Approaching industry insiders seems impossible, and the internet -- whether that's Instagram or Facebook -- may not be enough to break into the industry on your own.
+In the main fashion capitals, the pace of production and the consumption of images, ideas, and clothes is ever-accelerating, which leaves little space to stop and think.
+Approaching industry insiders seems impossible, and the internet — whether it's Instagram or Facebook — may not be enough to break into the industry on your own.

-It's not enough to be the best creatively, or most commercially minded, when you're starting out you need both.
+It's not enough to be the best creatively or the most commercially minded.
+When you're starting out you need both.
 Rouse explained: "Think really, really strategically.
 Not in a way that inhibits creativity, but in a way enables it.
 If there is no cash, you need to get really creative business-wise to be able to put a product out there that is going to resonate with people."
 Strategic thinking and planning is a crucial element in getting the work out there with success.
-"Firstly: do I have a viable product in terms of range planning, pricing and point differentiation?"
+"First: do I have a viable product in terms of range planning, pricing, and point differentiation?"
 Rouse wants designers to ask themselves a good number of questions before even considering to start designing.
 "Do I have the human and financial means to produce it?
 And third: do I have some kind of strategy or intentionality that is going to carry the business forward?"

 Think really, really strategically.
 Not in a way that inhibits creativity, but in a way enables it.
 If there is no cash, you need to get really creative business-wise to be able to put a product out there that is going to resonate with people.